DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ```

 * If this error came from the award job, then the trainee might be stuck in recommended for award state
-* If everything matches on DQT’s side (trainee details, the provider) then you may be able to just award the trainee on Register’s side
+* If everything matches on TRS’s side (trainee details, the provider) then you may be able to just award the trainee on Register’s side
 * If any doubt then check with the provider
-* We’ve also seen this error on the withdraw job - cross-reference with DQT and check with provider if necessary to see what state the trainee should be in
+* We’ve also seen this error on the withdraw job - cross-reference with TRS and check with provider if necessary to see what state the trainee should be in

 ```json
 "qualification.providerUkprn":["Organisation not found"]
 ```

-* We send the UKPRN of the trainee’s degree institution to DQT
+* We send the UKPRN of the trainee’s degree institution to TRS
-* This error happens when DQT do not have a matching UKPRN on their end for the trainee’s degree organisation
+* This error happens when TRS do not have a matching UKPRN on their end for the trainee’s degree organisation
 * Locate the institution_uuid for the failing trainee and look up the UKPRN in the DfE Reference Data gem repo
-* Send the UKPRN and degree institution details over to DQT so they can add on their side and re-run the job
+* Send the UKPRN and degree institution details over to TRS so they can add on their side and re-run the job

 ```json
 {"initialTeacherTraining.programmeType":["Teacher already has QTS/EYTS date"]}